gamma-opt/Gogeta.jl/README.md

 * **bound tightening** - improve computational feasibility by tightening bounds in the formulation according to input/output bounds
 * **neural network compression** - reduce network size by removing inactive or stabily active neurons
 * **neural network optimization** - find the input that maximizes the neural network output

+### Convolutional neural networks
+* **convolutional neural network to MIP conversion** - formulate a mixed-integer programming problem from a convolutional neural network